hello-robot/stretch_tutorials/ros2/writing_nodes.md

 },
 ```

-This tells ROS2 that when someone runs `ros2 run stretch_joint_reader joint_state_subscriber`, it should execute the `main` function from our `joint_state_subscriber.py` file.
+This tells ROS 2 that when someone runs `ros2 run stretch_joint_reader joint_state_subscriber`, it should execute the `main` function from our `joint_state_subscriber.py` file.

 ## Step 5: Building Your Package

 Now that we've created our node and configured our package, we need to build it.
-ROS2 uses the `colcon` build system.
+ROS 2 uses the `colcon` build system.

 Navigate back to your workspace root: